What is the difference between BIOS and CMOS?

 The BIOS and CMOS are often times thought to be the same thing, but they are not.
 They are two different components of a computer, but they do work together to make the computer function properly.

 The BIOS is a computer chip on the motherboard that resembles the picture to the right.
 This chip contains a special program that helps the computer processor interact and control the other components in the computer.
 These other components include disc drives, video cards, sound cards, network cards, floppy drives, USB ports, hard drives, and others.
 Without the BIOS, the processor would not know how to interact or interface with the computer components, and the computer would not be able to function.

 The CMOS is also a computer chip on the motherboard, but more specifically, it is a RAM chip.
 This is a type of memory chip which stores information about the computer components, as well as settings for those components.
 However, normal RAM chips lose the information stored in them when power is no longer supplied to them.
-In order to retain the information in the CMOS chip, a CMOS battery on the motherboard supplies constant power to that CMOS chip.
+To retain the information in the CMOS chip, a CMOS battery on the motherboard supplies constant power to that CMOS chip.
 If the battery is removed from the motherboard or runs out of juice (e.g. a dead CMOS battery), the CMOS would lose the information stored in it.
 Any settings you made in the CMOS setup would be lost, and you would need to make those settings changes again after a new CMOS battery was put on the motherboard.
 For example, with a dead CMOS battery the time and date will reset back to the manufactured date if it has been off for a long period of time.